Offline PDF and ePUB Security

 Cost effective services

 - All new subscription publishers can ask to be enabled for our online services, with web-browser based access to secure PDF uploading and hosted converted files as part of their offline subscription.
-This facility is deliverd via our PDF2HTML5 platform and is subject to separate service fees
+This facility is delivered via our WEBDOXX PDF2HTML5 platform and is subject to separate service fees

 - Managed e-commerce automation services are also available for publishers requiring assistance in automating the issuing of emails with details of files to download, authorization code distribution and / or catalog creation